 The guidelines for ironing begin long before you get out the iron and the ironing board.
 Start by washing and drying your clothes correctly to reduce wrinkling.
 Never iron clothes that are dirty or still have stains.
 The heat from the iron will likely set the stain into the fabric permanently.

 Setting Up to Iron

 What type of ironing board do you have?
 Whether it is full-sized or a tabletop model, be careful about where you place it.
 Be sure that the cord of the iron is not strung across a walkway where a pet or child could pull the iron down.

 If you don't have an ironing board, you can still iron well by using a sturdy flat surface like a table or counter and preparing it correctly.

 While the Iron Is Hot

 Before you begin, read the garment or linen care label.
 There will be ironing guidelines written or shown with symbols.
 If the label is missing, refer to an ironing temperature setting chart for different fabrics.
 It is always best to start with the coolest temperature recommended for the fabric.
 You can always increase the heat but cooling an iron takes longer.

 When ironing most fabrics, iron on the wrong side of the garment.
 This will prevent shining of the fabric.
 This is particularly important for dark colors, silk, rayon, linen fabric and acetates.
 For fabrics like velvet, corduroy and textured fabrics, ironing on the wrong side will prevent crushing and even removing the texture.
-I once had a friend iron a seersucker blouse on the right side and she removed all of the "puckering" that provides seersucker's texture.
+Ironing the right side of seersucker could potentially remove the "puckering" that provides seersucker's texture.

 When ironing shirt collars, cuffs, pockets or hems that are double thickness of fabric, iron on the inside first and then on the outside to smooth any final wrinkles.
 These areas, especially curled hem edges, will definitely benefit from steam during ironing or pre-wetting before ironing.
 Do not iron over zippers, buttons or any decorations.

 You should iron fabric lengthwise to prevent stretching.
 Clothes should be hung immediately after ironing to help them keep a just-pressed look.